-If you’re an Other Expat like us, you have likely hit the wall of confusion that is filing income taxes in Malaysia.
-While there are some of us fortunate enough to have an efficient HR department who takes care of everything, many of us still have to rough it out and do it ourselves.
+If you’re an Other Expat like us, you have likely hit the wall of confusion that is filing your income tax.
+While there are some of us fortunate enough to have efficient HR departments that take care of everything, many of us still have to rough it out and do it ourselves.

 Scratch your heads no longer!
 We have prepared a primer and a simplified step-by-step guide based on our own experiences to help you understand what you need to do and how to do it.

 (Please do note that this guide is specifically for foreign employees of a company in Malaysia and earn a monthly income from that company, and those who fall under the category Residents (read on for more information on this).
 For other types of taxable income received by foreigners in Malaysia, please check the section other taxable incomes at the end of this article.)

 Let’s begin with the basics, especially if this is your first time to file your income tax (ever, or in Malaysia).

 What is taxable income, and who needs to file them?

 If you are employed by a company in Malaysia, and you earn a monthly income of more than RM 2,500, that income is taxable.
 This means that you have to pay a percentage of that income to the Malaysian government.
 Specifically to the Lembaga Hasil Dalam Negara Malaysia (LHDN), or Hasil for short.
 In English, this is the Malaysian Tax Return Agency, or the Inland Revenue Board of Malaysia or IRBM.

 How much of my income do I need to pay?